Keyboard shortcuts

 Asking an AI

-AI tools like ChatGPT are effective at generating URL pattern regexes.
+AI tools like ChatGPT are effective at generating regexes.

 Example Prompt: